Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

-- Know Your Rights — A guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland and other organizations)
+- Know Your Rights — This guide will help you protect yourself and your family during immigration raids.

-- Immigration and the Granite State — Historical information about immigration in New Hampshire (N.H.
-Historical Society)
+- Immigration and the Granite State — Find historical information about immigration in New Hampshire.

-- Immigration Advocates Network — Find out about many nonprofit organizations that provide free or low-cost services, including legal assistance, to migrants in the state.
+- Immigration Advocates Network — Find several nonprofit organizations that provide free or low-cost services, including legal assistance, to migrants in the state.

 Can I Solve This on My Own or Do I Need an Attorney?